Review 629: West Side Story (2020)

 In 1957 Manhattan, two rival gangs the Sharks and the Jets, fight for control of San Juan Hill on the Upper East Side.
 Against this backdrop, teenagers Tony (Ansel Elgort) and Maria (Rachel Zegler), despite having affiliations with the gangs fall in love.

-The basic plot is the same as the Robert Wise directed classic but what Spielberg very well is give the film some poignet social comentary; It doesn't shy away from adressing rasicm against the Sharks and the Jets and the fact that the Sharks are imigrants from Porto Rico isn't glossed over.
+The basic plot is the same as the Robert Wise classic but what Spielberg very well is give the film some poignet social comentary; It doesn't shy away from adressing rasicm against the Sharks and the Jets and the fact that the Sharks are imigrants from Porto Rico isn't glossed over.
+It's this topical social commentary that enhances the experience.

-Steven Spielberg's direction the cinematography is the production design is and the costomes are colourful and vibrant ranging from bright yellows and reds to
+Steven Spielberg's direction is magnificent, bringing a lushness and a sense of scope the cinematography is lensing the San Juan Hill neighborhood in desaturated the production design is the films depiction of Manhattan is a grimey and the costomes are colourful and vibrant ranging from bright yellows and reds to

 Rachel Zegler is lovely as Maria, but doesn't quite come into her own as a movie star.
 I missed that adventurous spirit that Natalie Wood brought to the role in the 61 version.
 Zegler's Maria is just too fearful